Streakly

 What I Did

-Hierarchical Learning Model
+Hierarchical Learning Data Model

 Designed a nested data structure that mirrors how real learning works — journeys contain topics, topics contain subtopics, and subtopics contain actionable tasks.
 This replaced a flat checklist model and made the app feel structurally meaningful rather than just another todo tool.

-Streak Engine
+Streak Engine with Edge-Case Handling

-Notification & Accountability System
+Contextual Notification System

-Journey-Scoped Resource Uploads
+Journey-Scoped Resource Management

-Progress Tracking & Dashboard
+Progress Dashboard

 - Learning Hierarchy